 When individuals owe money, they generally have to pay back more than the amount they borrowed.
 Most debt is subject to interest, the borrowing cost that is applied based on a percentage of money owed.

-Housing debt—specifically mortgages and mortgage refinancing—accounted for the majority of money owed, more than $10 trillion.
-Nonhousing debt such as credit card balances and school and car loans composed the rest.
+Housing debt — specifically mortgages and mortgage refinancing — accounted for the majority of money owed, more than $12 trillion.
+Non-housing debt, such as credit card balances and school and car loans, accounted for the rest.

-For individuals in mid-2020, average debt amounted to $89,300, according to the credit reporting company Experian.
-While some types of debt were down—average credit card and home equity line of credit balances shrank by 14% and 7%, respectively, from the year before—other types, including amounts owed on personal loans, car loans, student loans, and mortgages, all increased from the year before, according to Experian.
+For individuals, average debt amounted to $101,915 in the fall of 2022, according to the credit reporting company Experian.
+While student loan debt was down slightly, shrinking by 1.2% from the year before — many other debts, including amounts owed on credit cards, personal loans, car loans, home equity lines of credit (HELOCs), and mortgages, all increased from the year before, according to Experian.